LAKERS TOGETHER: Find out how we're moving forward.

 Contraception

-- Bedsider.org (Bedsider) - is an online birth control support network for women 18-29 operated by Power to Decide, the campaign to prevent unplanned pregnancy.
-Power to Decide works to ensure that every young person has the power to decide if, when, and under what circumstances to get pregnant—increasing their opportunity to pursue the future they want.
+• Bedsider.org (Bedsider) - is an online birth control support network for women 18-29 operated by Power to Decide, which works to ensure that every young person has the power to decide if, when, and under what circumstances to get pregnant—increasing their opportunity to pursue the future they want.

-- Ottawa County Department of Public Health - offering many sexual health services including birth control options, STI testing, breast and cervical cancer screenings and other sexual health concerns).
+• Ottawa County Department of Public Health - offers many sexual health services including birth control options, STI testing, breast and cervical cancer screenings and other sexual health concerns.
 No parental consent is required and all services are confidential.

 STIs (aka STDs)